 Dental bonding is not associated with any major risks because there is no enamel modification or invasive treatments.
 It can also be easily reversed, so any problems can be solved by its removal.
 For this reason, many people opt for dental bonding until they are ready to commit to more permanent forms of cosmetic treatment.

 Although dental bonding may not last as long as other cosmetic dental methods, it is still exceptionally durable.
 If properly cared for, dental bonding can last about 5-7 years.
 To preserve the results of dental bonding, it is recommended to avoid chewing extremely hard foods, as well as teeth grinding or clenching.
 Twice daily brushings, daily flossing, and regular dental appointments are also essential to maintaining this type of restoration.

 Overall dental bonding can offer similar results to veneers with a treatment that is comfortable, affordable, durable, and has no significant risks.
 Dental bonding is an ideal treatment for those who are interested in seeing how cosmetic dentistry can help their smile, without needing to commit to costly or lengthy cosmetic procedures.
 If this sounds like you, then dental bonding may be the perfect cosmetic dental treatment for you.
 For more information, see “Dental Bonding”.

-Dr. Anthony Mancino is Monmouth and Ocean County New Jersey’s General and Cosmetic Dentist and has been practicing for over 25 years focusing on cosmetic and overall dental health.
+Dr. Anthony Mancino is Monmouth and Ocean County New Jersey’s General and Cosmetic Dentist and has been practicing for over 25 years focusing on cosmetic and overall dental health at his Wall, NJ practice.
 Dr. Mancino is a graduate of Villanova University and University of Pennsylvania.
 He is also a member of the American Dental Association, New Jersey Dental Association, Monmouth & Ocean County Dental Association, American Academy of Cosmetic Dentistry, and the Academy of General Dentistry.